-Billtrust defines a business payments network as a business-to-business payments platform that automates financial transactions between buyers and suppliers.
-Business payments networks focus on electronic payments which include ACH, wire and credit card payments.
+A B2B payments network (also often referred as a digital payments network) is a business-to-business payments platform that automates financial transactions between buyers and suppliers.
+Business payments networks focus on electronic payments, which include ACH, wire and credit card payments.

 Business payments networks exist because the current B2B payments ecosystem is full of inefficiencies.
-Paper checks are still the dominant form of B2B payment, even though they are subject to manual processing and delayed transit time via the mail system.
-Electronic payments are growing in use, but they face several challenges.
+Paper checks are still a dominant form of B2B payment, recently found to still make up 33% of B2B payments.
+That’s even though paper checks are subject to manual processing and delayed transit time via the postal system (which imposes costs of its own, too).
+Electronic payments are growing in use, but they face several challenges we’ll explore below.

 Challenge to electronic payments: decoupled remittance

 ACH payments and wire transfers are fast, low-cost forms of electronic payment.
 But they pose a major problem to accounts receivable teams.
 When an ACH or wire transfer is transmitted to a supplier, it does not come with enough information about the transaction to reconcile the payment and enable cash application.

 In order to apply the received funds, the supplier’s AR team needs remittance data that indicates who is making the payment and what invoice(s) the funds are meant to pay off.

 This remittance data is often transmitted separately, either in an email or a web portal.
 In order to retrieve the data and apply the cash, an AR professional must retrieve the remittance data manually, slowing the process and taking up resources.